akazukin5151/koneko/README.md

 ### Version 0.8

+* lscat now slightly faster as the image number is calculated only when it finishes downloading, not on every recursion.
+* Fixed opening the manual in user modes not working

+#### Code
+* Extract out common behaviour from Gallery and Users ui classes into AbstractUI
+    * Gallery classes is now structued like Users.
+The most significant difference is the use of `offset` to prefetch and navigate pages.
+    * Unified API requests for each mode
+* Simplified code everywhere
+    * Reduced nesting with early returns
+    * Removed dead code
+    * Split up functions in `config.py`
+    * Split up main function in `main.py`
+    * Split up functions in `cli.py`
+* Remove unused cytoolz dependency
+* More functional style
+    * Use `placeholder` to make lambdas look better
+    * Use `pipey` for functional-style postfix pipes
+    * Using `returns.result` Result container in `config.py` and `splitpoint`
+* Make tests more professional

 # FAQ
 * Pixiv keeps emailing me saying I've logged in, every time I use this app!